-To quickly address a couple of these claims (I’m looking at you Jillian Michaels), a high-protein diet does not negatively affect bone health.
+To quickly address a couple of these (I’m looking at you, Jillian Michaels), a high-protein diet does not negatively impact bone health.
 In fact, higher protein intake is positively and linearly associated with bone mineral density.

 Also, while restricting protein intake is a good idea for individuals in the latter stages of chronic kidney disease, a high-protein diet does not adversely affect kidney function in healthy adults.

-In summary, the available research suggests a high-protein diet is completely safe in otherwise healthy individuals.
+In summary, the available evidence suggests a high-protein diet is completely safe in otherwise healthy individuals.

-If high-protein intakes are objectively safe for widespread use, and some of the healthiest people within society are thriving on this diet, then it makes you wonder, could those of poorer health be missing out?
-Would certain populations experience improvements in their condition from adopting a high-protein diet?
+If high-protein intakes are objectively safe for widespread use, and some of the healthiest people within society are thriving on this style of diet, then could it be that individuals of relatively poor health are missing out?

 In this series of articles, I will be answering this question.
-In each installment, I will examine the research on the efficacy of a high-protein diet in specific populations.
-First up, we’ll take a look at type 2 diabetes (T2D).
+More specifically, in each installment, I will examine the research on the utility of a high-protein diet in a specific population.
+First up, is type 2 diabetes (T2D).

 T2D is characterized by impaired pancreatic β-cell function and insulin resistance.